vicarsen/Mineclone/README.md

 # Mineclone
 Mineclone is a personal project for me to explore voxel game design.

+## Update
+The project is currently halted and won't receive updates for a while.
+This is because I am currently working on a voxel engine that will be adopted by this project.
+Until the engine is in decent shape, I won't be adding any more features to this project.

 # Features
 Currently, the game/game engine has the following features:
  - 32x32x32 chunks